MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Limitations and Future Plans.

+In this section, we conduct a user study considering a subjective evaluation of MI attacks to further evaluate their effectiveness.
+We use different attack results in the $224\times224$ resolution scenarios where the public dataset is FFHQ and the private dataset is FaceScrub.
+We randomly select $60$ classes for user study and publish survey questionnaires on the \href{www.credamo.world}{credamo} website.
+The user interface is shown in Fig. \ref{usersample}.
+For each class, users are shown $5$ private images (above in Fig.\ref{usersample}) as examples and select the reconstructed images (below in Fig.\ref{usersample}) that have the top-3 visual similarity to the examples.
+In total, $160$ users have participated in the annotation, and the result is shown in Table \ref{tab:user study result}.

-\section{Limitations and Future Plans}
+\section{Limitations and Future Plans.}

-Our benchmark mainly focuses on GAN-based MI attacks and MI defenses applied in the classifier training stage.
-We will extend our benchmark to wider range of MI methods, including learning-based MI attacks and MI defenses applied to the classifier output.
-Furthermore, the concept of MI also pervades across modalities (\textit{e.g.} text \citep{parikh2022canary, zhang2023ethicist, carlini2019secret, carlini2021extracting, yu2023bag, nasr2023scalable} and graph learning \citep{zhang2021graphmi, zhang2022model, zhou2023strengthening, wu2022linkteller, he2021stealing}) beyond computer vision domain, where our benchmark concentrates in current stage.
-Expansion to new modalities is a promising direction for our benchmark to further explore the privacy threats in other fields, leading to more generalization in the AI security.
+During the writing process, there were new works about MI published in the top-tier conferences, such as \cite{ppdg}.
+As a toolbox for MI research, our benchmark is continuously updated and all the new works are scheduled to be implemented in the near future.
 In addition to developing new algorithms, it is also essential to conduct further research on the MI attacks and defenses to make in-depth analysis about their characteristics and bring valuable new insights.